All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 The Real Taste of Rhodes

 Renowned local chef Stavros Manoussos shares his perspective on resort dining and authentic Rhodian cuisine.
-“The best all-inclusive resorts now embrace local gastronomy.
+“The best all-inclusive resorts now embrace local gastronomy, offering main meals that highlight traditional dishes.
+Guests can also enjoy a variety of drinks as part of the all-inclusive experience.
 Look for properties that offer Greek cooking classes and wine-tasting sessions featuring local varieties like Athiri and Mandilaria.”

 His recommended local restaurants that partner with resorts: